Fix Error: This share requires the obsolete SMB1 protocol

 Get-WindowsOptionalFeature -Online -FeatureName SMB1Protocol

-• You can Enable SMBv1 on your device by running below powershell command.
-Please note, you will get a prompt to restart your computer to complete this operation.
+• You can enable SMBv1 on your device by running the below powershell command.
+Please note that you will be prompted to restart your computer to complete this operation.
 If you press Y and Enter, your device will be restarted immediately.

 Enable-WindowsOptionalFeature -Online -FeatureName SMB1Protocol